Alternative Grading Practices Community of Practice (CoP)

 What is a Community of Practice?

-A community of practice (CoP) are groups whose members “share a passion for something they know how to do and who interact regularly to learn how to do it better” (Wenger, 2006).
+A community of practice (CoP) is a group whose members “share a passion for something they know how to do and who interact regularly to learn how to do it better” (Wenger, 2006).
 Depending on the interests of members they may host presentations from various CSU departments, share ideas and problem-solve together, host guest speakers, collaborate on projects, or hold social/networking events.
 A CoP allows people to share knowledge, expertise, scholarship, ideas, and suggestions, both face-to-face and electronically.

 Why Join?